What is a no-deal Brexit?

 The UK could be excluded from the European Rare Diseases Network.
 This raises particular concerns regarding orphan medicines (treatments that aren’t commercially viable for the UK market alone) as to whether such medicines will even reach the UK market, which will have implications for the treatment of rare diseases.

-The ending of reciprocal healthcare agreements could disrupt patient care, effectively leaving UK nationals in the rest of the EU currently in receipt of medical cover through the S1 scheme without health care (see the updated Government guidance from 28 January 2019).
+The ending of reciprocal healthcare agreements could disrupt patient care, effectively leaving UK nationals in the rest of the EU currently in receipt of medical cover through the S1 scheme without health care (see the updated Government guidance from 28 January 2019 and update from 28 August 2019).
 The arrangements in place for the European Health Insurance Card, which allows travellers to access the same level of state-provided emergency treatment as a resident of the country they are visiting, could also come to an end.

 There may be a weakening of the UK’s response to pandemics and an increase in the chances of diseases spreading as we lose partnerships with key EU bodies, such as the European Centre for Disease Prevention and Control.